By Sarah J. Brown.

 When Sarah discovered the key to correcting the symptoms of Dyslexia she knew she had to share the discovery with the world.
 Now thousands of children around the globe use Dyslexia Games with a 99% satisfaction rate.

 Sarah J. Brown, creator of Dyslexia Games, is a Creative Learning Specialist, who also home-educates her children.
-The Browns have a beautiful, large family of ten children, and they all enjoy music, art, traveling and working with orphans in Eastern Europe.
+The Browns have a beautiful, large family of ten children, and they all enjoy music, art, traveling and helping many, many families through their Dyslexia Games website AND Thinking Tree PDF Fun-Schooling Curriculum.